graphene-blockchain/graphene-core/README.md

 * [FAQ](#faq)
 * [License](#license)

-BitShares Core is the BitShares blockchain implementation and command-line interface.
+Graphene Core is the Graphene blockchain implementation and command-line interface.
-The web wallet is [BitShares UI](https://github.com/bitshares/bitshares-ui).
+The web wallet is [Graphene UI](https://github.com/graphene-blockchain/graphene-ui).

-Visit [BitShares.org](https://bitshares.org/) to learn about BitShares and join the community at [BitSharesTalk.org](https://bitsharestalk.org/).
+Visit [gph.ai](https://gph.ai/) to learn about Graphene and join the community at [forum.gph.ai](https://forum.gph.ai/).

-Information for developers can be found in the [Bitshares Developer Portal](https://dev.bitshares.works/).
-Users interested in how bitshares works can go to the [BitShares Documentation](https://how.bitshares.works/) site.
+Information for developers can be found in the [Graphene Developer Portal](https://developers.gph.ai/).
+Users interested in how bitshares works can go to the [Graphene Documentation](https://docs.gph.ai/) site.

-For security issues and bug bounty program please visit [Hack the DEX](https://hackthedex.io).

 Getting Started
 ---------------